Workers’ Compensation Consultants for Audits and Investigations

 We know the regulations governing these programs like the backs of our hands; and, with our defense attorneys’ prior prosecutorial experience, we are able to offer efficient, strategic, and effective consulting services for clients that are either concerned about or actively facing a DOL workers’ compensation program audit or investigation.

-How Our Lawyers and Consultants Help with Federal Workers’ Comp Audits and Investigations
+How Our Federal Workers’ Compensation Lawyers and Consultants Help with Federal Workers’ Compensation Audits and Investigations

 1. Confidential and Attorney-Client Privileged Internal Compliance Audit

-Conducting an internal audit during (or in anticipation of) a federal workers’ comp audit or OIG investigation is important for a number of reasons.
+Conducting an internal audit during (or in anticipation of) a federal workers’ compensation audit or OIG investigation is important for a number of reasons.
 These reasons include:

 - Federal auditors and agents will not always tell you what they are investigating; and, as a result, you need to do your own legwork to determine what allegations you may need to defend against;